This post may contain affiliate links. Please read our disclosure policy.

 - No Spinach: Chopped cooked broccoli or frozen defrosted chopped broccoli would be nice.

-If You Like Spinach Artichoke Baked Pasta You Might Also Like
+If You Like Spinach Artichoke Baked Pasta You May Also Like

 this recipe is so good! just a quick question…how much lemon juice should i be using? in the 3rd paragraph you mention adding lemon juice, but how much isn’t listed in the ingredients. i guessed the first time i made it and put in a tablespoon. still came out fabulous!